Pearlitic/pearlitic.github.io/Python/Instructions.md

 I will use my Kanna as an example.

-Enter your character's base attack.
+Edit your character's base attack.
 This should be 0 for most classes.
 ```py
 atk = 3 + 4 # mag soul 3% + Will of the Hero 4%
 ```

-Enter dmg% + boss%:
+Edit dmg% + boss%:
 ```py
 dmg = (0 ##### No Touchy, starting dummy
        #################################